To main heading

 4. d.Table cells.

 Footnotes are a single rich-text element, so are not meant for a lot of content.
-Only one footnote can be added to introductions, but two are allowed elsewhere.
+Only two are allowed for each parent.
 They are placed at the end of an element so that reading of the element is not impeded by clutter.
 In general, each element they can be attached to should only cover one item in the surrounding thread, so only one footnote should suffice.
 Sample footnote:[1]

 If adding too many footnotes to an article, perhaps consider restructuring it or breaking it up into multiple articles in an overall category.
 Reading should not require excessive jumping around a page.
 Footnotes can be put on a spike and inserted or appended as, or replace, any of the elements that they can be attached to.